Date of Award:

 Renee V. Galliher

 Young's schema theory offers a theoretical approach that relates negative childhood experiences, temperament, and early maladaptive schema, to the experience of negative affect and/or depression in adulthood.
 However, despite the widespread use of schema therapy in clinical practice, little research has explored the pathways theorized by Young.
 This study explored the pathways posited by Young and colleagues looking at the direct and indirect relationships among negative childhood experience, temperament, early maladaptive schema, and the experience of negative affect in adulthood.

 Self-report data were collected from 365 undergraduate students.
 Results demonstrated consistent and robust direct relationships between temperament and negative affect, as well as indirect relationships between temperament and/or NCE, schema, and the outcome of negative affect.
 Results, though mixed, reveal strengths of the schema therapy model and provide suggestions for future research.

 Jesinoski, Mark S., "Young's Schema Theory: Exploring the Direct and Indirect Links Between Negative Childhood Experiences and Temperament to Negative Affectivity In Adulthood" (2010).
 All Graduate Theses and Dissertations.
-Paper 845.
+845.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .